coralproject/ask-docs/docs_dir/sponge/index.md

 ```
 func CreateIndex(collection string)
 ```
-Creates index on the collection 'collection'.
-This feature creates indexes on the Coral database, depending on data in the strategy file.
+Creates index on the collection `collection`.
+This feature creates indexes on the Coral database, depending on the data in the strategy file.

 For example:
 ```